LucasDelfino92/morrowindsharp/moddingmw.md

 ## CONTENT RESTORATION

-These mods restored content cut from the finished game.
-There's an emphasis on mod that took the shortest route to restore this cut content, and most importantly, on cut content that works well.

 - [**Blight Storms Restored**](https://www.nexusmods.com/morrowind/mods/45558?) by half11
 Restores the function of catching blight disease while out in a blight storm.
 - [**Bloated Caves**](https://www.nexusmods.com/morrowind/mods/43141) by ManaUser